2020 was a whirlwind. But with all its twists and turns came valuable lessons that shaped the manufacturing trends that will make 2021 a success.

 So, now is the time for manufacturing and food processing companies to shift away from traditional communication methods and enable their staff with mobile-friendly tools.

-Mobile employee technology, like Beekeeper, supports the manufacturing and food processing industries through this process of digital transformation:
+Mobile employee technology, like Beekeeper, supports the manufacturing and food processing industries through this 4-step process of digital transformation:

 - Reach and Connect: Providing better communication to improve operations and maintain employee health and safety.
 When workers can effectively communicate information in real-time to keep pace with the new speed of manufacturing, it saves time and money.